ElizavetaBerquin/Exploratory-Data-Analysis-Report/README.md

 # Exploratory-Data-Analysis-Report

-EDA report is exploring a dataset of sports activities performed by different users of a sports tracker during January and February 2021.
+This EDA report is exploring a dataset of sports activities performed by different users of a sports tracker during January and February 2021.
+My task was to load the data and explore it to find interesting, non-obvious observations.
+These findings can be either anomalies in the data that should be taken into consideration, or actual patterns and relationships between the variables.

 Data overview:
 - There are 1000 records